Enhancing Clinical Trial in the Digital Era with AI

 The healthcare industry is itself a universe.
 Yet, it has been quite slow to embrace the power of data to increase outcomes and realize the potential of today’s digital technologies.
-Now is the time to bring changes into the healthcare industry.
-What we need now is a powerful catalyst for change in healthcare system- Intelligent Healthcare.
+Now is the time to bring changes to the healthcare industry.
+What we need now is a powerful catalyst for change in the healthcare system- Intelligent Healthcare.

 Smart healthcare service implies making machines central to our healthcare condition by systematizing routine procedures and methods so clinicians can use deep learning to recognize critically sick patients and give actionable insights for care.
 Thus, clinicians will be able to more productively and viably analyze and treat patients.
 Smart healthcare service also implies computerizing billing, documentation, and administrative procedures so that clinicians can concentrate on addressing each patient’s needs.

 Parallel to these developments is the digital revolution, which is rapidly changing what is conceivable in health services.
 Medical artificial intelligence (AI) is predicted to increase in predominance in clinical trials this year due to the capacity of computers and machines to perform tasks generally requiring human thought.
 This new capacity should eventually enhance the quality, security, and time-to-market of rising treatments.

 AI is a promising innovation that could be connected to many stages of drug discovery and advancement, including target identification, lead streamlining, drug repurposing, patient identification proof, etc. AI can more productively recognize better targets by rapidly seeking a great many references to various sources.
 Treatment of perpetual and deadly diseases, like Alzheimer’s Disease, could benefit from such new advancements.